How Dorset County Council works

 Councillors are not paid a salary or wages, but they are entitled to allowances and expenses to cover some of the costs of carrying out their public duties.
 All councillors abide by a code of conduct, part of which requires them to declare any financial interests, gifts or hospitality that could influence any decisions they make.

-The leader of the council is Spencer Flower.
+The leader of the council is Robert Gould (opens in a new window).
 The post of the leader is elected by all members of the council at annual council meetings.
 The leader chairs all meetings of the council's cabinet and leads on policy development and implementation.

-Robert Gould (Vice-Chairman) - Deputy Leader and Cabinet Member for Corporate Resources
+Peter Finney (opens in a new window) (Vice-Chairman) - Deputy Leader and Cabinet member for environment

-Toni Coombs - Cabinet Member for Education and Communications
+Toni Coombs (opens in a new window)- Cabinet member for children and young people

-Rebecca Knox - Cabinet Member for Children's Safeguarding and Families
+Rebecca Knox (opens in a new window) - Cabinet member for communities, health and wellbeing

 The decisions of the cabinet are subject to scrutiny by a different group of councillors, who meet in overview and scrutiny panels to check and monitor what the cabinet does.